feihong/chinese-ebooks/shu 书剑恩仇录/README.md

 console.log(links.join('\n'))
 ```

-What it does: Only grabs the links that look like https://www.kanunu8.com/book/4600/61044.html, e.g. end with
+What it does: it prints out the links that look like https://www.kanunu8.com/book/4600/61044.html, i.e. end with
 `(number).html` and have a common path with the index page.

-Paste the links into `util.py`
+Paste the links into `util.py`, inside the `link` multiline string.

+# Commands

+Download content pages

+    make download

+Generate ebook

+    make book

+Generate vocabulary document

+    make vocab

+Start web app on http://localhost:5000 to browse downloaded pages by URL

+    make serve